s153242/Badminton-Few-shot-learning/index.md

 ## Welcome to my website
-### This website seeks to stand as support to my thesis Few-Shot Action Recognition for BadmintonStroke Classification
+This website seeks to stand as support to my thesis Few-Shot Action Recognition for BadmintonStroke Classification.
+On the website I will show different data examples and model results.

-You can use the [editor on GitHub](https://github.com/s153242/Badminton_Few_shot_learning.github.io/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown